$\widehat{Z}$ and Splice Diagrams

-We study $q$-series invariants of 3-manifolds $\Zhat_b$ defined by Gukov--Pei--Putrov--Vafa using techniques from the theory of normal surface singularities such as splice diagrams.
-This provides a link between algebraic geometry with quantum topology.
-We show that the (suitably normalized) sum of all $\Zhat_b$ depends only on the splice diagram, and in particular, it agrees for manifolds with the same universal Abelian cover.
-Using these ideas we find simple formulas for $\Zhat_b$ invariants of Seifert manifolds that resemble equivariant Poincar\'e series of corresponding quasihomogeneous singularity.
-Applications include a better understanding of the vanishing of the $q$-series $\Zhat_b$.
+\Abstract{We study quantum $q$-series invariants of 3-manifolds $\widehat{Z}_\sigma$ of Gukov--Pei--Putrov--Vafa, using techniques from the theory of normal surface singularities such as splice diagrams.
+We show that the (suitably normalized) sum of all $\widehat{Z}_\sigma$ depends only on the splice diagram, and in particular, it agrees for manifolds with the same universal abelian cover.
+We use these ideas to find simple formulas for $\widehat{Z}_\sigma$ invariants of Seifert manifolds.
+Applications include a better understanding of the vanishing of the $q$-series $\widehat{Z}_\sigma$.
+Additionally, we study moduli spaces of flat $\operatorname{SL}_2(\mathbb{C})$ connections on Seifert manifolds and their relation to spectra of surface singularities, extending a result of Boden and Curtis for Brieskorn spheres to Seifert rational homology spheres with 3 singular fibers and to Seifert homology spheres with any number of fibers.}